icopy-site/awesome/docs/awesome/awesome-software-architecture.md

 - [No silver bullet, by Brooks](http://faculty.salisbury.edu/~xswang/Research/Papers/SERelated/no-silver-bullet.pdf) - Making a case for growing software in small increments :orange_book:.
 - [Clean Architecture, by Robert C Martin](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) - Key principles and concepts for building sustainable and maintainable software :orange_book:.
+- [Technical Debt, by Fowler](https://martinfowler.com/bliki/TechnicalDebt.html) - On the cost and impact of accumulating technical debt.
 ## Documentation

 - [Architectural Decision Records](https://adr.github.io/) - Version and document architectural decisions the same way you do with code.